 The side of the whitening strip that faces its plastic carrier is the side that contains the tooth whitener and is the side that needs to be placed against the surface of your teeth.

 C) Don't peal a strip off until you're ready to apply it.

-Whitening strips are very flimsy by nature.
-So before you peal one off its carrier, make sure that you are all set and ready to go.
+Even the sturdier forms of Whitestrips® are relatively flimsy items and generally tricky to handle.
+So before you peal one off its plastic carrier, make sure that you are all set and ready to go.

-It's unlikely that you'll seriously damage any strips but it is easy enough to inadvertently crinkle one up, which will take a bit of work to straighten back out.
-In general, you don't want to do anything that will cause you to touch or disturb the side of the strip that contains the whitener any more than you have to.
+In general, as you peel the strip off it's carrier just be as careful as you can.
+You don't want to do anything that will make you have to touch or otherwise disturb the side of the strip that contains the whitener any more than you absolutely have to.